 Free School Meals

-If you are entitled to free school meals, (qualifying criteria applies) and have already made a successful application to the college discretionary bursary (in 2023/24 academic year), a voucher will be available to download for £60.00 for the Christmas holiday .
-Please go to your student college email to obtain your voucher link: 20------@student.chelmsford.ac.uk.
-The email will come from evouchers.com on or around 15th December 2023.
+If you are entitled to free school meals, (qualifying criteria applies) and have already made an application to the college discretionary bursary and had this accepted (academic year 2024/2025), a household support voucher has been made available for you to download from 20th December 2024.

 For Voucher FAQ: help.evouchers.com